Proven marketing systems that generate predictable, high-quality leads at a lower cost

 they lose them because nobody followed up fast enough.

-This isn’t theory or agency guesswork.
+This isn’t theory or marketing guesswork.

 We don’t “turn the budget up and hope.”